hibatoarrahmen/ImageOptimizer/README.md

 # Image Optimizer

-Image Optimizer is a Flask-based REST API that allows users to upload images, compress them using OpenCV, and download the compressed images.
-This application ensures that only valid image files are processed and allows users to specify the compression quality.
+Image Optimizer is a web application that allows users to upload images, compress them using OpenCV, and download the compressed images.
+The application consists of a Flask-based REST API backend and a React-based frontend.

 ## Features